imalkevich/candle_to_screenshot/README.md

 Automatic cleanup: The target screenshot folder for the specified (ticker, interval, time range) is fully deleted before a new generation run to prevent stale or inconsistent frames from previous executions.
 Remove or comment this behavior in `generate_screenshots.py` if you prefer incremental appends.

 If total candles <= skip value, no screenshots are produced.

+## VS Code Launch Configurations and `--source`

+The provided `.vscode/launch.json` now includes both crypto (Binance spot) and forex (Yahoo Finance) presets.
+Each scripted workflow (download, generate, label, check) has:

+* A default Binance configuration (e.g. BTCUSDT 15m 1 month)
+* A default Forex configuration (e.g. GBPUSD 15m 1 month)
+* An input‑driven configuration where you can pick `ticker`, `interval`, `timeRange`, `source`, and for generation also `skipCandles` / `maxCandles`.

+Important: Always set the `--source` to match the dataset you want.
+The filename suffix (`_spot` vs `_fx`) depends on this, so downstream scripts (screenshots, labeling, trade checking) will look for the correct CSV.
+If you accidentally download as forex and then run label with `--source binance`, it will not locate the `_fx` file (a legacy unsuffixed fallback is only attempted in screenshot generation for backward compatibility with older datasets).

+Added launch entries (examples):

+* Download OHLC: Defaults GBPUSD 15m 1 month (Forex)
+* Generate Screenshots: Defaults GBPUSD 15m 1 month max 96 (Forex)
+* Label Screenshots: Defaults GBPUSD 15m 1 month (Forex)
+* Check Trades: Defaults GBPUSD 15m 1 month (Forex)

+To switch a custom (Inputs) configuration from crypto to forex, pick `forex` in the new `source` pick list when the debug panel prompts for inputs.

+Rationale for explicit `--source`:

+* Avoids accidental mixing of forex vs crypto datasets with similar tickers.
+* Enables future extension to additional sources (e.g. futures) without breaking naming.
+* Makes reproducibility explicit in logs and debug launch history.

+If you need to regenerate an older dataset (pre‑suffix) you can still use screenshot generation with the same parameters; it will fall back to the legacy unsuffixed filename if the suffixed file is absent.

 ## Manual Labeling UI (Directional Buy/Sell Trades)